 The Blackwell Project was a two-year initiative by Lakeland Arts to enhance customer engagement at Blackwell, the Arts and Crafts House, Bowness-on-Windermere.
-We were commissioned to write scripts for a number of augmented realities now in situ at Blackwell.
-In rooms around the house are photographs of four of the Holt household: Edith Winterbottom; Elizabeth Holt; Edward Holt; and Joseph Holt.
-Helena Sanderson voiced the part of Edith.
+Helena was commissioned to write scripts for a number of augmented realities now in situ at Blackwell.
+In rooms around the house are photographs of four members of the Holt household: Edith Winterbottom; Elizabeth Holt; Edward Holt; and Joseph Holt.
+Helena voiced the part of Edith.

-The scripts are based on extensive research we undertook over the course of the summer of 2017.
-Using the Blackwell archive, oral history transcriptions, obituaries, memoirs, newspaper reports, books, census returns, civil records and numerous other sources, we built up a picture of each ‘character’ and converted the factual information gained into stories about real people, and their thoughts and feelings about the world in which they lived.
+The scripts are based on extensive research Helena undertook during the summer of 2017.
+Using the Blackwell archive, oral history transcriptions, obituaries, memoirs, newspaper reports, books, census returns, civil records and numerous other sources, she built up a picture of each ‘character’ and converted the factual information gained into stories about real people, and their thoughts and feelings about the world in which they lived.